toml-lang/toml/docs/README.md

 ## Release Process

+> TODO: Automate/update this for the new toml.io website!

 - Checkout the latest `master` branch.
 - Update the existing files:
   - `README.md`: Update the notice on top of the file, to reflect the